 Supporting Professionals

-Our work extends beyond helping individuals we meet.
-We also work around the subject of learning disabilities and autism to help organisations understand their impact and what they can proactively do to manage this.
-We ensure that the voices of those with whom we engage are heard by both statutory and non-statutory services.
+Our work extends beyond helping people we meet.
+We also work around the subject of learning disabilities and autism to help organisations understand their impact.
+As well as what they can do to manage this.
+So, we ensure that the voices of those with whom we engage are heard.
+By both statutory and non-statutory services.
 Our services include Care Act advocacy and Community advocacy.
-Our professional services include:
+In addition, our professional services include:

 Research